Ukraine crisis updates: What to know amid the fears of war | Law-Order

 Here are things to know about the international tensions surrounding Ukraine.

-___ A DIPLOMATIC DEADLOCK Russia's top diplomat said Friday that Moscow will not start a war but that it also wouldn't allow the West to trample on its security interests.
+___ A DIPLOMATIC DEADLOCK Russia's top diplomat said Friday that Moscow will not start a war but also won't allow the West to trample on its security interests.

 Foreign Minister Sergey Lavrov said there is little room for compromise after the West rejected Russia's key demands that NATO never accept Ukraine as a member and that it roll back deployments in Eastern Europe.

-___ THE FRENCH CONNECTION French President Emmanuel Macron spoke for over an hour to his Russian counterpart in hopes that diplomacy can avert a war.
+___ THE FRENCH CONNECTION French President Emmanuel Macron talked to Russian President Vladimir Putin for over an hour Friday, and a French official said they spoke “about the necessity of de-escalation.”
+The official, who spoke on customary condition of anonymity, said that in the call Putin expressed commitment to the yearslong series of talks between Ukraine and Russia, with a new meeting expected in Berlin in two weeks.

-Macron's call with Putin had two aims, French government spokesman Gabriel Attal said earlier this week: “to continue dialogue” and to “push Russia to clarify its position and the aim of (military) maneuvering.”
-Macron “is at the heart of efforts towards de-escalation,” Attal added.
-Macron is also due to speak to Ukrainian President Volodymyr Zelenskyy in the evening.
+But he made no concessions regarding the tens of thousands of troops massing on Ukraine's borders, and insisted Kyiv resolves the legal status of pro-Russia separatists in its east.

-___ RUSSIA SUSPENDS MILITARY INSPECTIONS Germany expressed regret that Russia has suspended mutual military inspections at a time of heightened tensions between Moscow and NATO.
+The official described the conversation as “serious, respectful. … The tone was serious because the situation is escalating, but it was a committed dialogue.” ___ RUSSIA SUSPENDS MILITARY INSPECTIONS Germany expressed regret that Russia has suspended mutual military inspections at a time of heightened tensions.

-The inspections are intended as confidence-building measures among members of the Organizations for Security and Cooperation in Europe.
+They are intended as confidence-building measures among members of the Organization for Security and Cooperation in Europe.

-A spokesman for Germany's Foreign Ministry said Russia recently announced it would suspend the inspections until the end of February, citing the spread of the omicron variant.
+A Foreign Ministry spokesman said Russia recently announced it would suspend the inspections until the end of February, citing the spread of the omicron variant.

 “Because of this an inspection on Russian territory in the border region of Ukraine, Belarus and Russia, which Russia had previously agreed to, won't currently be possible,” said the spokesman, Christofer Burger.

+Burger said Russia also canceled inspections it was due to conduct in Germany.

-___ EXPOSING DISINFORMATION, BUT ARE THERE RISKS?
-In a break from the past, the U.S. and its allies are increasingly revealing their intelligence findings as they confront Russian preparations for invading Ukraine, looking to undercut Putin's plans by exposing them and deflecting his efforts to shape world opinion.
+___ EXPOSING DISINFORMATION HAS ITS RISKS In a break from the past, the U.S. and its allies are increasingly revealing their intelligence findings, looking to expose Putin's plans on Ukraine and deflect his efforts to shape world opinion.

-The White House in recent weeks publicized what it said was a developing Russian “false-flag” operation to create a pretext for an invasion.
-Britain named specific Ukrainians it accused of having ties to Russian intelligence officers plotting to overthrow Zelenskyy.
+The White House in recent weeks publicised what it said was a Russian “false-flag” operation to create a pretext for an invasion.
+Britain named Ukrainians it accused of having ties to Russian intelligence officers plotting to overthrow Zelenskyy.
 The U.S. also released a map of Russian military positions and detailed how officials believe Russia will try to attack Ukraine with as many as 175,000 troops.

 But the release of information isn't without risks.
 Intelligence assessments carry varying degrees of certainty, and beyond offering photos of troop movements, the U.S. and its allies have provided little other proof.
-Moscow has dismissed Washington's claims as hysteria and invoked past American intelligence failures, including false information put forward about Iraq's weapons programs.
+Moscow has invoked past American intelligence failures, including false information put forward about Iraq's weapons programs.

 ___ WHAT ABOUT THOSE GERMAN HOWITZERS?
 German government spokesman Steffen Hebestreit says a decision had not yet been reached on whether to approve Estonia's request to transfer artillery guns to Ukraine.